 WHAT WE LOOK FOR:

 From a genre standpoint, anything goes.
-In the past, we’ve published slice-of-life, stream-of-consciousness, horror, comedy, science fiction, slipstream, transgression, crime fiction, weird fiction, contemporary realism, surrealism, the light, the dark, the soft, the edgy, the experimental, and the traditional.
-What matters to us is that we’re publishing writers’ big swings—show us what you’ve really got, deep down, when you are most in tune with your own voice and you push that voice to its absolute limits.
+Across BODY SHOTS and Body Lines, we’ve published everything from slice‑of‑life, stream‑of‑consciousness, horror, comedy, science fiction, slipstream, transgression, crime fiction, weird fiction, contemporary realism, historical fiction, and surrealism — the light, the dark, the soft, the edgy, the experimental, and the traditional.

 WORD COUNT: